semaphoreci/book-cicd-docker-kubernetes/chapters/01-introduction.md

 In software development, the cloud has been a critical factor in increasing the speed of building innovative products.

 Today there's a massive change going on in the way we're using the cloud.
-To borrow the metaphor from Adrian Cockroft, who led cloud architecture at Netflix, we need to think of cloud resources not as long-lived and stable pets, but as transitory and disposable cattle.
+To borrow the metaphor from Adrian Cockroft[^cockroft], who led cloud architecture at Netflix, we need to think of cloud resources not as long-lived and stable pets, but as transitory and disposable cattle.

 Doing so successfully, however, requires our applications to adapt.
 They need to be disposable and horizontally scalable.
 They should have a minimal divergence between development and production so that we can continuously deploy them multiple times per day.